 Thus, these later scholars can be excused for "violating consensus" as they were compelled to take a different view given the changed circumstances they faced.
 At the same time, though, in the absence of such strict following of madhhabs and with the door to ijtihaad wide open, there is no need to continue to argue for the permissibility of following rukhsahs.
 Thus, the consensus view of its prohibition becomes reinforced.
 In other words, it was a practice that was needed due to the realities of that time but nowadays it cannot no longer be justified.

-The OIC Figh Academy Resolution concept was a powerful concept for some time.
+The OIC Figh Academy Resolution

 Contemporary scholars have continued the discussion on the acceptability of following rukhsahs.
-In the Eighth Conference of the Figh Academy of the OIC, held in
+In the Eighth Conference of the Fiqh Academy of the OIC, held in